Reverb: marketplace guide

 Can I create draft listings?

 ChannelEngine directly publishes product listings, but it is possible to create drafts by assigning the Draft status to new listings.
 To create test listings, it is advised to use the Reverb sandbox.
-Creating a draft in the sandbox requires the sandbox.reverb.com/api
+Creating a draft in the sandbox requires the sandbox.reverb.com/api endpoint.
+More information on this can be found on the Create listings page in Reverb's API documentation.

 Comments